 Now as an adult, I love it!
 I love the texture and warmth when I eat it.
 The versatility of oatmeal always impresses me, but most of all, I love how affordable it is!

 But the truth is that I do get tired of it, or I'm rushed and can't make it before running out the door…know how that goes?

 At the same time, I know that oatmeal is a nutritional powerhouse.
 It is naturally a gluten-free whole grain full of vitamins, minerals, and antioxidants.

 Plus (as if that's not convincing enough), oats are a great balance of carbs, fiber, protein and fat, putting them among the most nutritionally dense foods.

 A little information about oats:

-Oats have several health benefits, including reducing cholesterol and blood sugar levels and preventing constipation thanks to its powerful soluble fiber called Beta-Glucan.
+Oats have several health benefits, including reducing cholesterol and blood sugar levels and preventing constipation thanks to its soluble fiber.

 They may also help prevent childhood asthma when fed to young infants.
 Finally, oats are very filling, possibly helping people lose weight.